 Who we are

-We a group of volunteers that are dedicated to the restoration and protection of nesting seabird populations on small offshore islands around Tasmania.
-We work in conjuction with other groups to eradicate introduced invertebrates with a focus on cats, rats and mice.
+We are a group of volunteers that are dedicated to the restoration and protection of nesting seabird populations on small offshore islands around Tasmania.
+We work in conjunction with other groups to eradicate introduced vertebrates with a focus on cats, rats and mice.
 We also remove invasive weeds such as Mirror Bush and African Boxthorn.

 Where we work